johnshearing/bioelectocracy/README.md

 9. How can the cure for cancer which Levin has already discovered be applied to Mac's wellbeing?

 #### Below are notes and links which will be woven into the narative started above.
 I have no idea where this is all going.
 Can't wait to find out.
 Proverbs 3:5-6 King James Version
 5 Trust in the Lord with all thine heart; and lean not unto thine own understanding.
 6 In all thy ways acknowledge him, and he shall direct thy paths.

-All intelligence is collective intelligence.
-The sensation of feeling that I experience in my finger tips, for instance, is not a direct experience, but rather virtual experience assembled from many signals starting a with the cells in my fingers and then relayed along by other cells to the brain cells that process the signals to produce a result which my collective self (me) perceive as sensation in the finger tips.
-My collective self (me) and therefore all my experience is not physical, but rather just signals passing between my parts (the cells) which causes all the cells, as a collective (me), to respond in some way.
-That the group of cells (I) am conscious at all is simply because some of my cells retain a relational memory of these events.
-What is this price system and how do my cells make use of it to create me?

 It has been said that information is a difference that makes a difference.
 In other words a change in one structure (A) causes a change in some other structure (B).